PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 during the [APS DPP meeting].

-PlasmaPy developers can be reached at other times via the [Matrix chat], in particular if the time for "office" hours does not work for you.
+PlasmaPy developers can be reached at other times via the [Matrix chat], in particular if the time for office hours does not work for you.